wschwanghart/topotoolbox/readme.md

 - new function: GRIDobj/randomsample - Create a spatially uniform sample based on a GRIDobj
 - new function: tthelp - Search for keywords on the TopoToolbox blog
+- new function: meltonruggedness (thanks for pointing out the bug, Kerry Leith!)

 ### 2.4